valeriareynososf/Unit3Project/README.md

     cvvInput.addEventListener("keyup", createListener(cvvValidator));

     ```
-    The Activities Field used a change event and the validator function was passed to validate with every change.
+    The Activities Field used a change event and the activites validator function was passed to validate with every change.

     ```
     activities.addEventListener('change', (e)=>{